 The main challenge in the adoption of stevia by food and beverage companies has been the difficulties that they have experienced in formulating with stevia to develop a good tasting product.
 Improvements in extraction technology and advancements in understanding of stevia formulation have enabled launches of products that have overcome the aftertaste issues.
-Advances in the development of other key steviol glycosides, such as Reb C, Reb D, and Reb M, will further overcome the taste issues associated with stevia.
+Advances in the development of other key steviol glycosides, such as Reb B, Reb C, Reb D, and particularly Reb M, will further overcome the taste issues associated with stevia.
+Reb M is viewed as a possible key solution to addressing the taste and formulation issues, but it remains to be seen when the price points will become low enough for widespread adoption.

-With respect to monk fruit extract, which is produced only in China, we believe we have the greatest production capacity of any of the other monk fruit companies at 130 metric tons of MV 50 extract per year.
-While smaller companies exist, the market is predominated by two companies in addition to GLG - Guilin Layn and Monk Fruit Corporation (fka BioVittoria).
-While these two companies have a longer history in monk fruit, GLG's production capacity and agricultural expertise developed in the stevia industry can be leveraged to accelerate GLG's competitive position with respect to both companies.
+With respect to monk fruit, while smaller companies exist, the market is predominated by two companies in addition to GLG - Guilin Layn and Monk Fruit Corporation (fka BioVittoria).
+While these two companies have a longer history in monk fruit, GLG's production capacity and agricultural expertise developed in the stevia industry positions us well to be successful in the monk fruit space.

 Monk fruit is highly desirable for its sweet taste profile, either on its own or as part of blended formulations with stevia or other ingredients.
-Its adoption has been slower than stevia due to the higher cost of producing the extract, due almost entirely to the relatively high cost of the monk fruit.
+As one such formulation, GLG has launched a monk fruit product incorporating ClearTasteTM, which mitigates some of the off notes and bitterness associated with monk fruit.
+Generally, monk fruit's adoption has been slower than stevia due to the higher cost of producing the extract, due almost entirely to the relatively high cost of the monk fruit.